Augusto11CB/English-Repository/Cambridge-Compact-Advanced/Chapter-1.md

 4. with always or foverer to express irritation
     - The editor is always/forever making me rewrite the articles I submit.
     - My neighbour's rooster is always waking me up at dawn.
+    - I hate this situation, my notebook is alwats freezing due to its lack of memory ram

 **active verbs vs stative verbs**
 - The present continuous is normally used with active verbs:
     - The editor is talking to the sports journalists at the moment.

 - It is not normally used with stative verbs:
-    - The head of the TV channel ~~isn’t believing~~ Perfect this programme is too controversial to be broadcast.
+    - The head of the TV channel ~~isn’t believing~~ this programme is too controversial to be broadcast.

 - HOWEVER, stative verbs can be used in their present continuous form when they describe actions:
     - What are you having for lunch?
 (In this sentence "having" means "to eat")